 The new starting wage takes effect June 11.

-Costco raising its minimum wage as competition for workers grows
+Costco pay rises as competition for workers grows

-The highest hourly pay for a Costco employee is currently $22.50, and usually it takes about four years for a full-time employee to get to the top of that pay scale.
-Galanti said that those particular workers will get a 2.5% increase — which is about a $23.06 hourly wage.
+The highest hourly pay for a Costco employee is currently in the $23 range.
+It usually takes about four years for a full-time employee to get to the top of the Costco pay scale.

-Many other U.S. retailers are also feeling the pressure to boost wages — as unemployment falls below 5% and 14 states have raised their minimum wage this year.
+Many other U.S. retailers are also feeling the pressure to boost wages as unemployment falls to a near 20-year low of 3.8%.
+Meanwhile, 19 states raised their minimum wage last year.

-Walmart, which operates the Sam’s Club chain, increased its minimum pay to $10 an hour this year and also gave a one-time pay raise to more than 1 million employees.
+Walmart, which operates the competing Sam’s Club chain, increased its minimum pay to $11 an hour this year and also gave a one-time pay raise to more than 1 million employees.